openownership/bodsriskdetection/README.md

 [Elasticsearch](https://www.elastic.co/elasticsearch/) and [GraphDB](https://www.ontotext.com/products/graphdb/).

 With this approach, we've created a data ingestion process which can handle both these aspects:
-* Import the complete document (JSON) record in Elasticsearch
+* Import the complete document (JSON) record in Elasticsearch, so they're available via search/filters/get-by-id.
 * Convert and import only the elements of the JSON (or CSV) record which are relevant to graph/network traversal: mainly unique references (IDs/URIs) and relationships.

 Finally, the compromise was about sacrificing query performance in favour of simplicity.
 The way the system works is by first identifying the complex ownership structure and relationships using SPARQL (graph) queries.

-With the entities identified, we then perform a bulk de-referencing of the complete records from the document store (Elasticsearch) in order to produce the relevant fields required by the application.
+With URIs/IDs of the entities in the SPARQL result set we then perform a bulk de-referencing of the complete records from the document store (Elasticsearch) in order to produce the relevant fields required by the application (name, address, DOB, etc.)

 It's important to note this is a design choice that was suitable for our PoC and for testing the solution against the types of problems we're showcasing.
-We don't claim for any of this to be suitable for a production-grade system.
+We don't claim for any of this to be suitable for a production-grade system without further analysis.

 ## Running the application
 ### Prerequisites